Wodie/p25link/README.md

 # P25NX_v2 Software

+This project is based on the work and information from:
+David Kraus NX4Y
+Byan Fields W9CR

-To use the p25nx_v2.x.x program copy files to your Raspberry path /opt/p25nx2.
+To use the p25nx_v2 program copy files to your Raspberry path /opt/p25nx2.

 To run the configuration menu: